 - Combine the whipped topping, pudding mix, and crushed pineapple until well blended.

 - Spread layer of frosting on 1 cake; you can be generous.

-- Place second cake layer on top and continue to frost the entire cake.
+- Place second cake layer on top and add frosting; continue with third layer and frost the entire cake.

-Store lightly covered in refrigerator for up to a week.
+Store lightly covered in refrigerator for up to 5 days.

 My great grandmother used to make a cake extremely similar to this recipe.
 She said her mother used to make it for her… well, they used fresh pineapple.
 They called it “Pig Pickin’ Cake”.
 This recipe has been around for many years, I was very excited to come across it on my RSS feed.
 I recognized the cake before reading the ingredients.

 You’re right, Nichole.
 I think it always shows up a family reunions too!